 You’re almost ready to welcome a new tenant!
-You properly screened their background, signed the lease, and are now awaiting the new renter’s arrival.
+You conducted a background check, signed the lease, and are now awaiting the new renter’s arrival.
 The tenant turnover process is almost complete, but the final piece of the puzzle is conducting the move-in/move-out inspection.

-A move-in/move-out inspection is a walkthrough landlords conduct to access damage in a rental.
+A move-in/move-out inspection is a walk-through landlords conduct to assess damage in a rental.
 Some landlords conduct these inspections habitually throughout a lease term.
 However, most landlords only inspect rental units twice: before and after a tenant moves in or out of the property.
-After giving advanced written notice, landlords can inspect the property in two different ways:

-Why Do I Need to Conduct a Move-In/Move-Out Inspection?
+Why Do I Need to Conduct a Move-In and Move-Out Inspection?

-It is imperative to conduct move-in/move-out inspections so you can keep track of your property’s maintenance needs.
-Move-in/move-out inspections are also vital to landlords who wish to refund tenants’ security deposits properly.
-It’s important to conduct these inspections to note the damage your property accumulates, the repairs needed, the cost of repairs, and to avoid any disputes with your tenant about their security deposit refund.
+It is imperative to conduct move-in and move-out inspections so you can keep track of your property’s maintenance needs and properly refund security deposits.
+Conducting these inspections allows you to document the damage to your property and avoid disputes with your tenant about their security deposit refund.

 - Unapproved renovations